 North Carolina’s state parks system units serve the state’s citizens in many ways.
 They preserve splendid scenic landmarks that help define the character of North Carolina.
 They provide refuge for many plant animal species that are declining as North Carolina urbanizes.
 They offer refreshing and healthful outdoor recreation of a type that generally cannot be provided by private enterprises.
-They provide educational and research opportunities for North Carolina’s children, students and scientists.
+They provide educational and research opportunities for North Carolina’s children, students, and scientists.

 All of these services depend on an adequate land base for the parks.
-Park boundaries should encompass and buffer the park’s major natural and cultural resources, and should contain enough relatively flat, well drained land for construction of park facilities.
-Including appropriate lands within the park boundaries can also protect watersheds that drain into park streams and lakes, and can protect scenic views that make the parks particularly pleasing to visitors.
+Park boundaries should encompass and buffer the park’s major natural and cultural resources and should contain enough relatively flat, well-drained land for construction of park facilities.
+Including appropriate lands within the park boundaries can also protect watersheds that drain into park streams and lakes and can protect scenic views that make the parks particularly pleasing to visitors.

 What We Do

-Land protection/acquisition activities are within the planning program and include development and implementation of land protection plans and land acquisition projects.
+Land protection/acquisition activities are within the planning program and include the development and implementation of land protection plans and land acquisition projects.
 This includes writing grant proposals for the state’s Clean Water Management Trust Fund and the federal Land and Water Conservation Fund for land acquisition projects.
 Land protection/acquisition staff also manage the resulting land acquisition projects from meeting the landowners to notifying the park staff the property is now part of the park.
-Staff also work with the State Property Office to resolve encroachments on the park land and easement requests.
+Staff also work with the State Property Office to resolve encroachments on the parkland and easement requests.
 Assessment of potential new units of the state parks system is also a duty of the land staff.

 Program Manager for Land Protection

 N.C.
 Division of Parks and Recreation